AliceO2Group/simulation/docs/gridproductions/README.md

 Official productions for ALICE physics working groups or larger productions for research and development (detector groups, etc.) should be handled via the Data Processing Group (DPG).

 A ticket with type "Production Request" should be created in [JIRA](https://alice.its.cern.ch/jira/projects/O2), explaining the purpose, the setup, the software version to be used and so on.
 The production will then be orchestrated by the DPG production manager.
+Note that a ticket is also needed for test requests, no mail requests will be accepted.

 Productions may need to be approved by the Physics Board depending on resource usage.
+The CPU limit for tests or productions without Physics board approval is 1d@10kCPUs.

 ## Personal (development or test) productions